 With Hardwood floors, there are so many choices and styles.
 Each adding a unique look and feel to your home’s decor.
-Classic to Edgy Chic, you’ll find the perfect hardwood floor that’s suite your individual style… Oak Flooring, Bamboo Flooring, Cherry Flooring, Hickory Flooring, Walnut Flooring, Acacia Flooring and Cork Flooring to name just a few.
+Classic to Edgy Chic, you’ll find the perfect hardwood floor that’s suite your individual style… Oak, Bamboo, Cherry, Hickory, Walnut, Acacia Flooring, Birch, Pecan to name just a few.
 Make sure to do your research for which type of hardwood flooring best reflects and suits your personal style and needs.

 Oak is practically synonymous with high-quality, durable, and distinctively attractive wood floors.
 Oak flooring offers a timeless look that homeowners love.
 With its distinctive grain and warm colors, oak has an appeal that feels right at home in any room and with any décor.
 In addition to adding warmth and character, the longevity and durability of oak hardwood flooring adds value to your home.
 (Sample shown is Rio Grande by Armstrong® Flooring)

 Elegant.
 Distinctive.
 Aristocratic.
 Those are a few of the words used to describe walnut hardwood flooring.
 Walnut flooring makes a powerful design statement for any room, so you will want to install it in a room worthy of its sophisticated presence.
 You also need to consider the amount of traffic in the room where your walnut flooring will be installed.
 Walnut is a softer hardwood, which means you will have to be a little more careful with day-to-day traffic.
 Overall, the walnut hardwood look is stunning, whether the wood is used naturally or stained.
 (Sample shown is Autumn Dusk by Armstrong® Flooring)